jyapayne/switch-pico/README.md

 - `--deadzone 0.08` to change stick deadzone (0.0-1.0).
 - `--zero-sticks` to sample the current stick positions on connect and treat them as neutral (cancel drift).
 - `--zero-hotkey z` to choose the terminal hotkey that re-zeroes all connected controllers on demand (press `z` by default; pass an empty string to disable).
-- `--update-controller-db` to download the latest SDL GameController database before launching (defaults to the copy in `controller_db/` if present).
+- `--update-controller-db` to download the latest SDL GameController database before launching (defaults to the bundled copy in `switch_pico_bridge/controller_db/`).
 - `--controller-db-url URL` to override the source URL when updating the controller database (defaults to the official mdqinc repo).
 - `--trigger-threshold 0.35` to change analog trigger press threshold (0.0-1.0).
 - `--swap-abxy` to flip AB/XY globally.
 - `--swap-abxy-index N` (repeatable) to flip AB/XY for controllers first seen at index N (auto-converts to a stable GUID).
 - `--swap-abxy-guid GUID` (repeatable) to flip AB/XY for a specific physical controller (GUID is stable across runs).
 - `--swap-hotkey x` to pick the runtime hotkey that prompts you to toggle ABXY layout for a specific connected controller (default `x`; empty string disables).
-- `--sdl-mapping path/to/gamecontrollerdb.txt` to load extra SDL mappings (defaults to `controller_db/gamecontrollerdb.txt`).
+- `--sdl-mapping path/to/gamecontrollerdb.txt` to load extra SDL mappings (defaults to `switch_pico_bridge/controller_db/gamecontrollerdb.txt`).

 ### Runtime hotkeys
 - By default, pressing `z` in the terminal re-samples every connected controller's sticks and re-applies neutral offsets.
 Change/disable with `--zero-hotkey`.